svsticky/reasonable-koala/README.md

 11. Set `Authentication method` to `HMAC` and select `Save`
 12. Copy the `API Key` and `Secret Key` to `config.json`
 13. Hit Ctrl+C and run `docker compose up` again.

+# License
+MIT or Apache-2.0, at your option